lellky/howto-magic-mirror/README.md

 it.
 The frame have some cracks and I have always been annoyed with the light from the LCD coming through the mirror so you can see exactly where the screen is behind the mirror.

-Also, the mirror has scratches...
+Also, the mirror has scratches and the surface is not perfectly flat...

 So.
 What about an OLED screen?
 And a scratch-free mirror?
 And a faster Pi?
 And a frame that needs no modification?